Your consumer rights if there's a problem with a product or service you bought.

 - they told you the products were suitable for.

-This guarantee doesn't apply where you don't act on the supplier's advice.
+This guarantee doesn't apply if you don't act on the supplier's advice.

 Claims that retailers or manufacturers make about what products can do may also be covered by this guarantee.